neildevas/install-ruby-on-macos/README.md

 When attempting to install and configure a Ruby manager manually, it's easy to miss or fumble a step due to human error or incomplete or outdated instructions.
 Since all of the steps are automatable, the best and most reliable way to set up Ruby on a Mac is to run a script like the one I've written.
 It has been tested many times on many computers and rarely fails.

+Read more in my [definitive guide to installing Ruby gems on a Mac](https://www.moncefbelyamani.com/the-definitive-guide-to-installing-ruby-gems-on-a-mac/).

 ## Why chruby and not RVM or rbenv?